Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/silver_data_azure.md

 * **Conformance**: At this stage, inconsistencies in data representation are ironed out.
 For instance, disparate date formats, value representations, or units from different data sources are standardized to a common format.
-* **Cleansing**: Data errors, such as outliers, missing values, or duplicates, are identified and rectified.
+* **Cleansing**: Data errors, missing values, or duplicates, are identified and rectified.
 This ensures that downstream analytics are based on clean and reliable data.
 * **Enrichment**: Data from various sources might be combined or enriched with additional information to provide a more holistic dataset.
 * **Structuring**: While the Bronze layer often holds semi-structured or unstructured data, the Silver layer typically